Infertility Clinical Trials

 SPECTRA CLINICAL TRIAL

-Shady Grove Fertility is currently seeking patients to participate in a fertility research study designed to evaluate if proteins secreted by a developing embryo correlate with in vitro fertilization (IVF) outcomes or aneuploidy.
-You may be eligible to participate if you meet the following criteria:
+Shady Grove Fertility is participating in a fertility research study designed to evaluate if proteins secreted by a developing embryo correlate with in vitro fertilization (IVF) outcomes or aneuploidy.

 SUSTAIN RESEARCH STUDY